NumberSigmaTafKsee/AudioLAB/README.md

 # RbjFilter
 * The standard RBJ equations

+# PolyRoot
+* It will sovle any polynomials in the frequency domain and create a SoS Biquad cascade for you

+# IPPTransferFunc
+* It uses the IIR filter in Intel IPP for any arbtrrary transfer function

+# IPPBiquad
+* It uses the IIR filter for coefficients in biquad sos cascade form

 # Plotonic
 * when you push the button it will draw the sample in gnuplot